SonQBChau/dev-tool-tutorials/basic_cmd.md

 `rename file_name path_to_new_file/file_name`

-For example, to move a file called “hello_world.cpp” from the root directory to the "Lab01" directory:
+For example, to move a file called “hello_world.cpp” from the root directory to "Lab01" directory:

 `rename hello_world.cpp Lab01/hello_world.cpp`